-Another Just Beginning article "Cost-Effective Juvenile Justice Reform: Lessons From The Just Beginning "Baby Elmo" Teen Parenting Program relationships.
-For this reason, it is critical that family engagement opportunities be co-created by the clinician unit staff, credible messengers, restorative justice facilitators, or other team members who can help in healing.
-As Many of the youth in this program will emerge as adults who have choices about where and with whom they live and call family.
+Family therapy may not be appropriate for all youth and will not be the only mechanism to achieve increased family engagement.
+In a more comprehensive framework, family engagement and development of supportive relationships should be prioritized for youth.
+Some families will not desire therapy; Instead, they will seek opportunities to build effective relationships.
+For this reason, it is critical that family engagement opportunities be cocreated by the clinician unit staff, Credible Messengers, restorative justice facilitators, or other team members who can help in healing.50 Many of the youth in this program will emerge as adults who have choices about where and with whom they live and call family.
 Some families have been harmed by the youth and vice versa, and thus a restorative justice model toward healing familial bonds is appropriate and necessary.
 One example that may be considered for reference as an adjunctive service for interested families is Anchored in Strength, which is a family support group built around empowering families of youth involved in the juvenile justice system.
-Anchored in Strength provides an emotionally safe venue for families to draw on the strength of each other as they share their individual experiences while navigating their family members' involvement in the justice system.
+Anchored in Strength provides an emotionally safe venue for families to draw on the strength of each other as they share their individual experiences while navigating their family members' involvement in the justice system.51